Ultimate 2 Week Europe Itinerary

 Santorini (3-4 days): As mentioned above, I think Oia is one of the most beautiful places in the world, even though a lot of people will tell you it’s overrated.
 There are definitely a lot of people that visit (most cruises disembark in Santorini so you’ll get to see the hoards of cruisers that come to witness the famous sunset in Oia) but if you make sure you stay overnight in Oia, you’ll discover why I love it.
 It’s super charming early in the morning and late evening when there aren’t quite as many people around.
 I’d recommend renting a quad or car and taking at least a day to explore the island.
 Head to Fira, Akrotiri, Red Beach, Black Beach and the hidden town of Vlihada.

-Milos (3 days): Milos is more of a traditional Greek island with more than a handful of amazing beaches: Sarakiniko Beach, Kleftiko Beach, Firopotamos Beach.
-The two biggest towns are Pollonia and Plaka.
+Milos (3-4 days): Milos is more of a traditional Greek island with more than a handful of amazing beaches: Sarakiniko Beach, Kleftiko Beach, Firopotamos Beach.
+The biggest towns are Adamants, Pollonia and Plaka.
+You can day trip out to Kimolos or to Folegandros.
+Head to Katergo Beach and the Church of Panama for some iconic spots on Folegandros.

 Related Milos travel guides: Milos beaches